aclark4life/project-makefile/README.rst

 Project Makefile
 ================

-A Makefile for Django projects
+A generic Makefile for Python projects

 Why
 ---